klausbrunner/solarpos/README.md

 * Similarly, the position command will calculate a time series of sun positions for the given day, month or even year.
   The interval is determined by the `--step` option (default: 1 hour).

+**Performance**: Time series calculations are automatically parallelized for efficiency.
+Large datasets (year-long time series at minute or second resolution) benefit significantly from multi-core processing, achieving 2-4x speedups on typical systems.

 ### Date and Time Formats

 Dates and times should be given in ISO 8601 format like "2011-12-03T10:15:30+01:00" or an unambiguous subset, such as: